aimukhin/minfft/README.md

 makers.
 For convenience, we provide makers for one-, two-, and three-dimensional transforms, along with a generic any-dimensional one.

-Also we give a formal definition of each transform for an one-dimensional case.
+Also we give a formal definition of each transform for the one-dimensional case.

 Our definitions of transforms, and input and output data format of the